About

 Over the last two years we have also seen the return of a number of stock competitions, young judges championships, more indoor sections, trade stalls and show rides not to mention outstanding community support with over 3000 people through the gate.

-In its 157th year in 2020, the show is going from strength to strength.
+In its 160th year in 2024, the show is going from strength to strength.
 The show is affiliated with SA Country Shows as well as being a border affiliate of Victorian Agricultural Shows Ltd. There is strong support from the ‘next generation’ with a number of committee members being past and present Rural Ambassadors.
 Since the first Rural Ambassador was selected to represent the Society in 2009, every single Naracoorte representative has progressed to the SA State finals of the competition, with the 2009 representative actually winning the State title.
 The Society is well aware of the importance of young people and the energy and ideas they bring to the committee.

 There are many ideas and plans underway and the committee is excited and inspired to bring to the community a show to be remembered.